It's a New Day in Public Health.

 Tallahassee, Florida 32399-1724

 Oral health is a key to overall health.
-Research has shown poor oral health is linked to diabetes, heart and lung disease, stroke, conditions of pregnant women, including the delivery of pre-term and low birth weight infants, and other illnesses.
+Research has shown poor oral health is linked to diabetes, heart and lung disease, stroke, conditions of pregnant women, including the delivery of pre-term, and low birth weight infants, and in addition to other illnesses.